People of the Preserve

 215.862.2924 x305, firstname.lastname@example.org

-Amy Goldstein’s responsibilities include pursuing and managing the Preserve’s membership program opportunities and ensuring long-term financial stability.
+Amy Goldstein’s responsibilities include pursuing and managing the Preserve’s membership program opportunities.

 Her professional background includes kindergarten and early childhood education as well as corporate human resources experience.
 She holds a B.A. in psychology from Clark University and an M.B.A. with a concentration in human resources from George Washington University.
 Amy and her family have been members of the Preserve for many years.
 In her leisure time, she enjoys reading, gardening, animals and being outdoors.